 Catering to Different Learning Styles

-The various modes of assessment include group projects, individual coursework and final examinations.
+The various modes of assessment in the IP include group projects, individual coursework and final examinations.
 Group projects involve working with group members to research on a topic, gather information, analyse and evaluate the information or data.
 These projects usually culminate in individual oral presentations on a group basis.
 The whole process is assessed by the teacher using their assessment rubrics.
 A rubric helps to ensure that the desired learning objectives are measured and evaluated with reliability.
 These assessment tools can be used to grade written coursework, oral presentations and class participation.

 Individual coursework involves the student conducting his/her own research on the topic required, and writing a report or essay as a final product.
 Sometimes, it may involve individual oral presentation as well.

 Therefore, a student in the IP will have to juggle many projects and coursework at the same time, each with different deadlines.
-Given students often has to juggle many projects at the same time, the students are required to possess self-discipline and good time management skills to juggle the various works-in-progress, and to keep in constant view the different deadlines of the various assignments.
+Given that students often has to juggle many projects at the same time, the students are required to possess self-discipline and good time management skills to juggle the various works-in-progress, and to keep in constant view the different deadlines of the various assignments.

-How About the IB?
+How About the IBDP?

 What, then, is the curriculum like from years 1 to 4?

-Most independent schools design their own IB curriculum to align with the academic requirements of the IB Diploma.
+Most independent IB schools design their own IB curriculum to align with the academic requirements of the IB Diploma.
 Therefore, each IB curriculum across different IB schools differs.
 However, for certain IB schools, there are similarities in the syllabi for most of the subjects (save for Language Arts- see below) with the O-Level syllabi.
 Their modes of assessment are very similar to those in the A-Level IP, that is, they are assessed on individual coursework, group projects, oral presentations and final examinations.
 Due to the fact that every assignment, project and coursework is assessed based on the respective desired learning outcomes, it is expected that the assessment rubrics will be different for each assignment.

 So What’s the (Real) Difference between the IP and the O-Level Secondary Education Programmes?

 I hope this post has helped to clear some questions about the different secondary education programmes offered in Singapore.
 It is an exciting and dynamic educational landscape where our children can thrive and perform to their fullest potential.
-Knowing your child’s abilities and playing to their strengths are the key ingredients for a happy and fulfilling school life for our children.
+Knowing your child’s abilities and playing to their strengths are the key ingredients for a happy and fulfilling school life for your children.